Welcome to Railroad Workers United

 CLICK HERE TO MAKE A TAX-DEDUCTIBLE DONATION

-NOTE: Railroad Workers Education & Legal Defense Foundation does not and never will solicit or accept funding from any employer-related or anti-labor sources.
+NOTE: Railroad Workers Education & Legal Defense Foundation does not solicit nor accept funding from any employer-related or anti-labor sources.

 SACRAMENTO, Calif.
 (PAI) - Rail workers scored a big safety win in California on August 21 as state lawmakers gave final approval to a bill mandating two-person crews on all freight trains.